-This is where I document some music theory stuff and share some works from Musescore.
+This is where I document some random music theory stuff.

 Augmented chords are like major chords, but the fifth degree is raised.
 Usually written with a +, but also notated as aug or (♯5).
 They have a dissonant sound,but mostly used in songs for tension moments and transitional chords.
 A detail is that augmented chords cannot be inverted.
 So, if you put a C augmented chord, but treat E as the root, you could label is as a C +/E chord, but it'd be an E augmented chord.